Macrame everything is so in right now and I’m completely obsessed.

-The macrame techniques used for this bag are the square knot, the gathering knot, and a four-strand braid.
-I attached the bottom of the bag together using regular old double knots and I added some glue to make it extra secure.
+The macrame techniques used for this bag are the square knot, the gathering knot, and a four-strand braid, plus some overhand knots at the bottom.

 You’ll find the video tutorial below, as well as the written tutorial.
 Be sure to take a minute and subscribe to my YouTube channel for new tutorials and DIY projects!

 Join the Macrame for Beginners and Beyond Facebook Group!

 If you’re new to macrame or if you’ve been knotting for a while, connecting with other macrame lovers is always a great idea!

 Come check out our Facebook group, Macrame for Beginners and Beyond.
 It’s a friendly community where you can ask questions, get inspiration, and share your awesome work with other macrame lovers!
 Come join the conversation today!

 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a small commission at no extra cost to you.
 Read the disclaimer here.
 Thank you for your support!)